Thom Golab is the President of the American Council on Science and Health.

 Before he began his fundraising career, Thom worked as a technician in the field of biomedical research at Georgetown Medical Center under Dr. Robert Ledley.
 There he worked on the first full-body CAT scanner and the CENOG, which is used to detect multiple sclerosis.
 Thom has always had a passion for the truth and enjoys working at an organization that promotes those ideas.

-Thom and his wife, Irene, live in Silver Spring, Md. where he teaches CCD to 6th graders at his local church.
+Thom and his wife, Irene, live in Silver Spring, Md. where he formerly taught CCD to 6th graders at his local church.